redbrick/docs-old/docs/network/junos.md

 # Junos

-Currently in Redbrick we are using a SRX 210 firewall.
+Currently in Redbrick we are using a SRX220H firewall.
 There is a router-on-a-stick setup between Sebastian and our SRX.
-This allows multiple VLANs to go over the link between Sebastian and the SRX. <br>The SRX is also our gateway whether that be 192.168.x.254/X or 136.206.15.254/24
+This allows multiple VLANs to go over the link between Sebastian and the SRX.
+The SRX is also our gateway whether that be 192.168.x.254/X or 136.206.15.254/24

 ## Junos Commands

-Unlike Cisco you do not need to be in priviledge mode to view configuration.
-However as Junos runs FreeBSD you do need to have the correct priviledge level to access different hierachies of the Junos device.
+Unlike Cisco you do not need to be in privilege mode to view configuration.
+However as Junos runs FreeBSD you do need to have the correct privilege level to access different hierarchies of the Junos device.

 ### Login
 If you log in as root you will be greeted with a UNIX cli this is denoted by the `%`.
 You will need to type `cli` in order to view any configuration.